Liddell signs on

 Clinching the title

 1922 - We clinched our third League championship on this Easter Monday by beating title rivals Burnley 2-1 thanks to goals from Harry Chambers and Dick Forshaw, as Tottenham Hotspur, the other side in the hunt lost that day.
-Left-half Tom Bromilow played his hundredth League game that day as we regained the title for the first time in sixteen years.
+Left-half Tom Bromilow played his hundredth League game that day as we regained the title for the first time in sixteen years, while inside-forward Harry Lewis played his seventieth and final game for the club.

 1965 - We also entertained the Clarets, with Tommy Smith on target in a 1-1 draw.
 Andy Lochhead struck one of his four goals against the reds.